Walter Congreve: First World War

-At the outbreak of the First World War in the summer of 1914, Congreve was a temporary brigadier-general, having been promoted to that rank in December 1911, when he assumed command of the 18th Brigade, part of the 6th Division.
-Congreve's brigade was on manoeuvres in Wales at the time of the war's outset.
-Although suffering from asthma, he deployed with the formation in the British Expeditionary Force (BEF) to France, taking part in the First Battle of the Aisne.
+At the outbreak of the First World War in the summer of 1914, Congreve's brigade was on manoeuvres in Wales at the time of the war's outset.
+Although suffering from asthma, he deployed with the formation in the BEF to France, taking part in the First Battle of the Aisne.

 The division was stationed near Neuve-Chapelle when Congreve's men took part in the 1914 Christmas truce.
 In a letter written on Christmas Day itself, Brigadier-General Congreve wrote recalling how the Germans opposite his lines initiated by calling a truce earlier the same day, how one of his men got out over the parapet to meet in no man's land, and how officers and men exchanged cigars and cigarettes.
 Congreve admitted he was reluctant to personally witness the scene of the truce for fear he would be a prime target for German snipers.

 The Somme: Delville Wood

 Half length portrait of Lieutenant General Walter Congreve VC.

-Congreve, promoted in February 1915 to major general, was general officer commanding (GOC) of the 6th Division from May onwards and then XIII Corps as a temporary lieutenant general from November 1915.
+Congreve, promoted on 18 February 1915 to major general "for services rendered in connection with Operations in the Field", was general officer commanding (GOC) of the 6th Division from May onwards.

+He was then GOC of the newly formed XIII Corps as a temporary lieutenant general from November 1915.
 As the GOC of XIII Corps, Congreve led the battles for Longueval and Delville Wood between 14 July and 3 September 1916.
 The rapid advance of his corps in the southern sector of the Somme offensive had brought about a situation where the allied front was set at a right angle – the left sector facing north and the right, facing east from Delville Wood.
 This meant that an advance on a wide front would result in the attacking forces diverging as they advanced.
 In order to "straighten the line," General Sir Douglas Haig, commander-in-chief (C-in-C) of the BEF, had decided to exploit the advances which had been made by Congreve in the south by taking and holding the town of Longueval and Delville Wood.
 Being on fairly high ground and providing good spotting opportunities for artillery fire, an occupied Longueval would protect the right flank and allow the Allies to advance in the north and align their left with that of Congreve's XIII Corps on the right.
 XIII Corps succeeded in securing Delville Wood, but it was one of the bloodiest confrontations of the Somme, with both sides incurring large casualties.